zio/zio-sbt/docs/developer-notes.md

 ### ZIO SBT Website
 - Add a command to make a version history page in documentation
 - Check if the committed workflow is valid or not.
+- To generate README.md file, it doesn't need to compile all docs.